allendavidsnook/allendavidsnook.github.io/_posts/2020-09-20-stm32cubeide-freertos-include-paths.md

-It is possible this is because I&#8217;ve switched to Windows based development for this project, or it is possibly related to the STM32CubeIDE 1.4.2 update, but I am not certain.
+It is possible this is because I've switched to Windows based development for this project, or it is possibly related to the STM32CubeIDE 1.4.2 update, but I am not certain.